named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

      ...
      ndnGlobalRoutingHelper.AddOrigins (prefix, producer);

-* calculate and install FIBs on every node using :ndnsim:`NdnGlobalRoutingHelper::CalculateRoutes`
+* calculate and install FIBs on every node using :ndnsim:`GlobalRoutingHelper::CalculateRoutes`

    .. code-block:: c++

      cdnGlobalRoutingHelper.CalculateRoutes ();

-NdnAppHelper
+AppHelper
 ---------------

-:ndnsim:`NdnAppHelper` simplifies task of creating, configuring, and installing ndnSIM applications.
+:ndnsim:`AppHelper` simplifies task of creating, configuring, and installing ndnSIM applications.

-The basic usage of the :ndnsim:`NdnAppHelper`:
+The basic usage of the :ndnsim:`AppHelper`:

 * Create helper for specific applications class:

    .. code-block:: c++

-      // Create helper for the consumer generating Interests with constant rate NdnAppHelper consumerHelper ("ns3::NdnConsumerCbr");
+      // Create helper for the consumer generating Interests with constant rate ndn::AppHelper consumerHelper ("ns3::ndn::ConsumerCbr");

-* Assign prefix on which application operates (either generating Interests using this name or satisfying Interests for this name) using :ndnsim:`NdnAppHelper::SetPrefix`:
+* Assign prefix on which application operates (either generating Interests using this name or satisfying Interests for this name) using :ndnsim:`AppHelper::SetPrefix`:

    .. code-block:: c++

       consumerHelper.SetPrefix (prefix);

-* Assign application-specific attributes using :ndnsim:`NdnAppHelper::SetAttribute`:
+* Assign application-specific attributes using :ndnsim:`AppHelper::SetAttribute`:

    .. code-block:: c++